With the Election Looming, We Must Get More LGBTQ Americans Registered to Vote

 This post is also available in: Español

-America’s LGBTQ community has a rich legacy of grassroots activism and a fighting spirit when it comes to social justice, and we love to herald those traits as indicative of our unique power and sense of community — particularly during Pride Month, which we saw come to a close yesterday.
-But the notion that our queer community has firm roots in political activism is partly belied by a rather disconcerting statistic: one in five LGBTQ adults are not registered to vote ahead of the 2020 election, despite the fact that in many ways our own civil rights are on the line.
-And that is why LGBTQ voter registration must become a priority over the next 90 days.
+America’s LGBTQ community has a rich legacy of grassroots activism and a fighting spirit when it comes to social justice, and we love to herald those traits as indicative of our unique power and sense of community.
+But the notion that our queer community has firm roots in political activism is belied by a rather disconcerting statistic: one in five LGBTQ adults are not registered to vote ahead of this 2020 U.S. election, despite the fact that in many ways our own civil rights are on the line.
+And that is why LGBTQ voter registration must become a priority.

 It was an October 2019 study by the Williams Institute in Los Angeles which uncovered the disappointing statistic: 21% of LGBTQ adults here in America aren’t registered to vote, compared to 17% of non-LGBTQ adults.
 The survey also examined LGBTQ voters’ demographics, political attitudes and party affiliations.
 (Half of respondents self-identified as Democrats, 22% as Independents, 15% as Republicans.)